-mental factors play a role in human disease.
+The study of environmental health is crucial to one's understanding of the hazards and potential adverse effects posed by environmental agents and the extent to which environmental factors play a role in human disease.
 This foundation is essential for being an effective advocate for preventing environmentally caused diseases and for more advanced study of environmental health issues.
-Chapter 1 has provided an introduction to the environmental health field: definitions, terminology and concepts, historical background, and career opportunities.
-The field of environmental health draws heavily upon epidemiology and toxicology.
-As a result, environmental health makes abundant use of terminology from these disciplines.
-Epidemiologic aspects of environmental health include such well-known methods as case ascertainment, continuous surveillance of hazards, and development of tools for evaluation of intervention programs.
+This chapter has provided an introduction to the environmental health field: definitions, terminology and concepts, historical background, and career opportunities.
+The field of environmental health draws heavily upon epidemiology and toxicology.43 As a result, environmental health makes abundant use of terminology from these disciplines.
+Epidemiologic aspects of environmental health include such wellknown methods as case ascertainment, continuous surveillance of hazards, and development of tools for evaluation of intervention programs.
 Epidemiologic studies have been crucial for delineating the health effects of exposure to pollutants at the population level.
 Chapter 2 will introduce the topic of environmental epidemiology.

 One of the contributions of toxicology to the environmental health field is in assessing dose-response relationships, which describe the responses of organisms to exposures to toxic substances.
-A dose-response relationship can be illustrated by an S-shaped curve known as a dose-response curve.
-An additional concern of toxicology is exposure assessment, which involves procedures for determining what levels of specific hazards (e.g., a toxic chemical such as DDT) produce symptoms, disease, or other adverse effects.
+A dose-response relationship can be illustrated by an S-shaped curve known as a dose-response curve.44 An additional concern of toxicology is exposure assessment, which involves procedures for determining what levels of specific hazards (e.g., a toxic chemical such as DDT) produce symptoms, disease, or other adverse effects.
 Chapter 3 provides more information on toxicology.
 Chapter 4 provides a discussion of environmental policy making and environmental health, including regulatory agencies and specific environmental laws that have been enacted in the United States.
-Chapters 5 through 9 cover agent factors (e.g., microbes, toxic metals, forms of radiation, and organic chemicals) that are related to risk of disease caused by environmental factors.
+Chapters 5 through 9 cover agents such as microbes, toxic metals, radiation, and organic chemicals; these agents pose risks of disease from environmental factors.
 Chapter 5 focuses on environmental aspects of zoonotic and vector-borne diseases.
 Chapter 6 describes hazards that arise from toxic metals and elements (e.g., arsenic and chromium).
 Chapter 7 reveals hazards that arise from toxic chemicals such as pesticides, herbicides, and organophosphates.
 Chapter 8 focuses on ionizing radiation (for example, radiation emitted during the Chernobyl nuclear power plant accident and from X-ray machines used in body scans) and nonionizing radiation (for example, radio frequency radiation from cell phones and ultraviolet radiation from the sun).
 Chapter 9 covers water quality and pollution.
 Chapter 10 focuses on air quality and the impact of climate change.
 Chapter 11 covers the broad topic of food safety, including foodborne diseases caused by microbial agents and how additives and chemicals affect the food supply.
 Chapter 12 covers solid waste disposal and sewage processing.
 Chapter 13 presents information on occupational health.
 Finally, Chapter 14 demonstrates the role of environmental factors in unintentional injuries, a leading cause of mortality.